 We help UT Dallas researchers manage, store, and share the data they produce.
 Most funding agencies now require a Data Management Plan (DMP), but almost any research project would benefit from having one in place prior to collecting a single data point.
-A complete DMP outlines the processes, strategies, and overall architecture of the security, processing, and publication of data involved in your research project.
-The Office of Research’s (OR) refreshed data management pages and partnership in offering DMPTool are two resources to help researchers create and follow through on excellent DMPs.
+A complete DMP outlines the process, strategies, and overall architecture of the security, processing, and publication of your research.
+The Office of Research (OR) refreshed data management pages and a partnership in offering DMPTool are two resources to help researchers create and through on excellent DMPs.

 Many funding agencies have instituted requirements for data sharing and formal data management plans (DMP), including but not limited to: